 Each holder of Units (a "Unitholder" or a "limited partner") may, subject to certain limitations, require that the Operating Partnership redeem all or a portion of such holder's Units (the "Redemption Right").
 This Redemption Right shall be exercised pursuant to a Notice of Redemption delivered to the Operating Partnership, with a copy delivered to the Company, by the limited partner exercising the Redemption Right.
 Upon redemption, a Unitholder will receive for each Unit redeemed cash in an amount equal to the market value of a share of Common Stock (subject to certain adjustments to prevent dilution), provided, that the Company may, in its sole discretion, by notice to the redeeming limited partner within five business days after receipt of the notice of redemption, elect to acquire any Unit presented to the Operating Partnership for redemption for one share of Common Stock (subject to the same adjustments).
-The market value of Common Stock for this purpose will be equal to the average of the closing price is available) for the ten trading days before the day on which the redemption notice was received by the Operating Partnership.
+The market value of Common Stock for this purpose will be equal to the average of the closing trading price of Common Stock (or substitute information, if no such closing price is available) for the ten trading days before the day on which the redemption notice was received by the Operating Partnership.